Inuyasha the Movie: The Castle Beyond the Looking Glass: Plot

 Miroku and his tanuki servant Hachi learn, while searching for the yōkai he is meant to destroy, that his grandfather defeated Kaguya, leading to her celestial robe being entrusted to the Hōjō family.
-With Kaguya and Kanna having found the remaining items, Kaguya goes to find the robe alone, fighting Inuyasha for it.
-She restrains him to a tree, and Kagome sacrifices herself to protect him from a sacred arrow that Kaguya deflected from her.
+With Kaguya and Kanna having found the remaining items, Kaguya goes to find the robe alone.
+While battling Inuyasha for it, she restrains him to a tree, and Kagome sacrifices herself to protect him from a sacred arrow that Kaguya deflected from her.
 Kaguya takes Kagome captive, offering to release her alive in exchange for Inuyasha becoming Kaguya's servant.

-Kaguya has begun to freeze time into eternal night.
+Kaguya begins freezing time into eternal night.
 Kagura suspects that Kaguya is not who she says she is and tries to attack her, but Kaguya teleports Kagura and Kanna elsewhere.
-Following his escape, Inuyasha, Hōjo, and Shippo join with Miroku, Hachi, Sango, Kohaku, and Sango's nekomata companion Kirara to infiltrate Kaguya's mountain castle in Lake Motosu.
+Following Inuyasha's escape, Hōjo and Shippo join him with Miroku, Hachi, Sango, Kohaku, and Sango's nekomata companion Kirara to infiltrate Kaguya's mountain castle in Lake Motosu.
 Excluding Hachi and Hōjō, they use items from Kagome's first aid kit from the modern era to survive the time freeze, while Inuyasha remains unaffected having worn Kagome's locket.
 They battle Kaguya to no avail, and she transforms Inuyasha into a full-fledged demon.
-A restrained Kagome pleads Inuyasha to stop, but upon being freed by Shippo, she shares a kiss with Inuyasha to revert him back to his normal self; he promises to remain a half-demon longer for her sake.
+Upon being freed by Shippo, Kagome shares a kiss with Inuyasha to revert him back to his normal self.

-After Kaguya reveals that she is a demon who absorbed the real Kaguya, Naraku appears, having faked his death by hiding in Kohaku's back, waiting for Kaguya to come out of hiding to absorb her power and gain his own immortality.
-The heroes defeat Kaguya, before Naraku can absorb her, and she is killed by Miroku's restored Wind Tunnel.
-Everyone flees the collapsing castle through Kanna's mirror with Naraku taking Kohaku with him.
+After Kaguya reveals that she is a demon who absorbed the real Kaguya, Naraku appears, having faked his death and hidden in Kohaku's back to wait for Kaguya's reappearance and absorb her power and gain his own immortality.
+The heroes defeat Kaguya before Naraku can absorb her, and she is killed by Miroku's restored Wind Tunnel.
+Everyone flees the collapsing castle through Kanna's mirror, with Naraku taking Kohaku with him.
 The heroes return to safety with time being reverted to normal.
 Inuyasha, Kagome, Miroku, Sango, Shippo and Kirara resume their mission to find the Shinkon Jewel shards, and Hōjō discards the robe at Mount Fuji.